 They allow you to be part of a team

-Regardless of how great your technical knowledge is, you need to be a team player to use it effectively: if you demonstrate communication skills, flexibility, and active listening you have a better chance of fitting well into a group dynamic.
+Regardless of how great your technical knowledge is, you have to be a team player to use it effectively: if you demonstrate communication skills, flexibility, and active listening you have a better chance of fitting well into a group dynamic.

 They consolidate relationships